 20. The marriage with Hannah may have occurred just before David reached Barbados where he was first known in 1664.
 David was quite young, for he was born in 1640, and the marriage does not appear in Amsterdam or Livorno records.
 Perhaps when David #44 and Isaac #42 left Livorno on the way to Amsterdam they paused at Rouen, to discover that Aaron #376 was already in Barbados and that Moses #46 was intending to move to London.
 David may have married Hannah there, and then they may have taken Gracia to Barbados with the infant Jacob #711, but whether a Mercado marriage was in view for Gracia at the time is not clear.
 Though she was linked to a brother of Fernando Montezinos it is also important to note that we only know Hannah married a Montezinos - she may have been from another family and if she was a Mercado then this would suggest that the Barbados marriage of Gracia #45 to David Raphael de Mercado was arranged.
 Hannah must have died in Barbados though no grave is known, for David #44 married again after leaving Barbados.

-21. The will of Aaron #376 refers to David going to London.
-The will also refers to first-born son David, meaning that the paternal grandfather was named David.
+21. The will of Aaron #376 refers to David going to London, and his 1696 return to Barbados with son (who does not seem to have survived to adulthood) and wife Rebecca appears in ref 383.
+The first-born son David indicates that the paternal grandfather was named David.

 22. In Livorno, a few years after 1654, it was well known (see ref 21) that the Dutch were offering favourable terms for Jews to settle in their new Caribbean ventures of Tobago, Pomeroon and Cayenne, and it seems that the English learnt of this and tried to emulate the Dutch so as to better develop Surinam which was then in their hands.
 In addition the English, led by the Royalist Willoughbys operating from Barbados, disrupted the Dutch ventures and relocated their Jews - whether they were planters originally from Dutch Brazil, or whether they were financier/merchants - to Surinam.
 This messy struggle ended when the British reluctantly ceded Surinam to the Dutch in 1667 but the sought-after Surinam Jews mostly stayed on with the Dutch with only a few going to Barbados or Jamaica.
 The first of many Baruch Lousadas in Surinam (see here for an account of the various arrivals) was Moses #1585 who probably came from Amsterdam via Barbados, since his father Isaac #42 had left Livorno for Amsterdam by 1662 when Moses #1585 was about 12, though it is possible that he was first sent to one of the prospective Dutch colonies and ended up instead in Surinam as a teenager not entirely voluntarily.
 He was certainly in Surinam in 1671.
 We show him in our chart of the Baruch Lousada dispersal where we identify him as a full brother of David #44.